Metekel massacre

-The Metekel massacre was a massacre that took place on the night of 22–23 December 2020, in the Metekel Zone of the Benishangul-Gumuz Region,Ethiopia.
+The Metekel massacre was a massacre that took place on the night of 22–23 December 2020, in the Metekel Zone of the Benishangul-Gumuz Region, Ethiopia.
 As of 23 December 2020, the Ethiopian Human Rights Commission counted 100 deaths.
 Authorities responded by killing 42 suspects and arresting seven officials.

 Context

 Several massacres took place in the Metekel Zone during 2019–2020.
 Different regional and federal authorities disagree on the characterisation of the conflict.
 The 22–23 December massacre followed several other ethnicity-related massacres in Ethiopia during late 2020.

 Massacre

 A massacre and burning of houses took place during the night from 22 to 23 December 2020 in Bikuji Kebele in the Metekel Zone.
 Witness Tesfahun Amogne said that the residents had been surrounded by 500 gunmen.
 He said that security forces had been "repeatedly notified", and arrived after the attackers had left.

-Amhara Mass Media Agency described the victims as ethnic Amhara people and Agaw people with the killings as being "ethnically targeted".
+Amhara Mass Media Agency described the victims as ethnic Amhara and Agaw people and the killings as being "ethnically targeted".